akhoshrozeh/khoshrozeh.com/content/about.md

 +++

 Hello!
 I was born and raised in Los Angeles, CA. I graduated from UCLA with a B.S. in Computer Science in 2022.
-I'm very passionate about all things related to cybersecurity, in particular penetration testing and hardening systems' security (networks, OS, software).
-I love learning new things and challenging myself through CTFs.
+I have a strong interest in distributed systems.

 I am currently looking for positions as a software engineer, backend developer or full stack engineer.